-Canadian Housing Starts City and Provincial and plotted against population growth since 1956
+Canadian Housing Starts - City and Provincial and the LONG TERM CHART vs population growth since 1956

 ANNUAL COUNT of CANADIAN HOUSING STARTS

-The 2017 data points on the chart are derived from the "annualized" provincial data set in the charts above and are therefor a projection of what year end 2017 might look like.
+The 2019 housing starts data points on the chart are derived from the "annualized" provincial data set in the charts above and are therefor a projection of what year end 2019 might look like.

 "It’s time to make affordable housing an issue..."
 Art Eggleton